0xtr1gger/hack_the_web/information_gathering/subdomain_enumeration/passive_subdomain_enumeration.md

 | `-w`     | path to a different wordlist file for brute forcing                |
 | `-trqps` | maximum number of DNS queries per second for each trusted resolver |

-One of the notable options is `-p` which allows specifying port numbers to scan.
-It is often useful to try not only the `433` port (HTTPS), which is set by default, but also `80` (HTTP) and a list of commonly used non-standard ports, such as `8080`, as a subdomain may be hosted on any port.
+One of the notable options is `-p` which allows you to specify port numbers to scan.
+It is often useful to try not only the `433` port (HTTPS), which is set by default, but also `80` (HTTP) and a list of commonly used non-standard ports, such as `8080`, as a subdomain may be hosted there either.

+More information on how to use the tool can be found in the [`Amass user guide`](https://github.com/owasp-amass/amass/blob/master/doc/user_guide.md).

 ###### `Subfinder`